 He painted a banner with a picture of the beautiful Simonetta Vespucci for Giuliano de Medici to carry in La Giostra (a jousting tournament).
 Beneath the banner was the French inscription, La sans pareille, “the unparalleled one.”
 Giuliano romantically won Simonetta’s heart, who became his mistress in spite of being already married to Marco Vespucci.

 Botticelli, on the other hand, was never the marrying type.
 He apparently told someone who was encouraging him to marry: “I’ll tell you what happened one night.
 I was dreaming that I got married and such was my despair that I woke up.
 Rather than repeat the same dream, I got up, and walked the streets at night like a madman”.

 However, he was greatly impressed by Simonetta’s beauty, and used her as inspiration and model for the goddess of love and beauty in his wonderful The Birth of Venus, as well as many other paintings.
 This, as many other paintings of his, including the just as famous Primavera, were based on ancient Greek and Roman mythology.

 Pope Sixtus IV, commissioned Botticelli and other famous painters – Rosselli, Ghirlandaio, and Perugino – to paint frescoes for the Sistine Chapel.
 He was also noted for his beautiful depictions of the Virgin Mary, especially in the Magnificat and in the Madonna of the Pomegranate.

-Botticelli's ideal woman, exemplified by Simonetta, had an ethereal look, but was curvy with long blonde hair and blue eyes.
+Botticelli’s ideal woman, exemplified by Simonetta, had an ethereal look, but was curvy with long blonde hair and blue eyes.

 The great Renaissance Master died in 1510 after many years of being unable to paint.
 He, truthful to himself, never married, but asked to be buried at “la bella Simonetta’s feet”, thirty-four years after her death.